Rs 10cr, ministerial berth to MLAs for toppling J'khand govt: Cong; BJP says bid to hide own corruption | Law-Order

 Acting on a tip-off, the West Bengal Police on Saturday evening intercepted a sports utility vehicle in which Congress MLAs - Irfan Ansari, Rajesh Kachchap and Naman Bixal Kongari - were travelling, and allegedly found nearly half a crore of rupees in cash in the vehicle.
 After questioning, they were formally arrested on Sunday afternoon and later remanded to ten days CID custody.

-Rejecting the Congress charge, BJP spokesperson Syed Zafar Islam in Delhi accused the grand old party of shifting the blame for its own legislators' wrong-doing and made the counter-claim that Jharkhand has become a ''den of corruption''.
+Rejecting the Congress charge, BJP spokesperson Syed Zafar Islam in Delhi accused the grand old party of shifting the blame for its own legislators' wrong-doing and made the counter-claim that Jharkhand has become a ''den of corruption'', while the TMC demanded an enquiry into the cash catch, claiming that BJP leader Suvendu Adhikari had recently hinted at toppling governments in states like Jharkhand.

 Addressing a press conference at Ranchi, Congress minister Alamgir Alam earlier in the day said the party's Bermo MLA Kumar Jaimangal has lodged a police complaint against the three legislators for allegedly luring other MLAs by offering Rs 10 crore each and a ministerial berth to help the BJP form a government in the state.